-1. Notification and approved Contacts while UAC is in DHS custody
+1. Notification and Approved Contacts in DHS Custody

-- a.
-Responsible Agency: - i.
-CBP or ICE (i.e. the apprehending agency). - b.
-Timeframe/Deadline: - i.
+i.
+CBP or ICE (i.e. the apprehending agency).

+i.
 UAC are advised of their rights during case processing through the provision of Form I-770.
-This process involves informing the UAC that he or she may have access to a telephone to call the UAC's mother/father/any other adult relative/adult friend, with a consular or diplomatic officer from their country, and communicate with a lawyer, legal representative, or consular officer at any time prior to departure from the United States.
-UAC are provided a list of free and low cost legal services and informed of their right to contact an attorney.
-UAC will be offered a phone call upon apprehension and may also decline to make any calls. - c.
-Requirements: - i.
+This process involves informing the UAC that he or she may have access to a telephone to call the UAC's mother/father/any other adult relative/adult friend.
+UAC are advised of their right to communicate with a lawyer and are provided a list of free and low cost legal services.
+UAC are also advised of their right to a hearing before an immigration judge.
+UAC will be offered a phone call upon apprehension and may also decline to make any calls.

+- i.
 Form I-770, Notice of Rights and Disposition for Minor, if the UAC is younger than 14 years of age or unable to understand the notice, the form must be read and explained in a language and manner the UAC understands. - ii.
-Attorney-client and consulate visits/interviews are permitted, where applicable. - 2.
-Notification and Contact of UAC Family while UAC is in ORR custody
+Attorney-client and consulate visits/interviews are permitted, where applicable.

+2. Notification and Contact of UAC Family in HHS Custody

-- a.
-Responsible Agency: - i.
+i.
 ORR is responsible for the notification and contact of a UAC's family and other stakeholders while the UAC is in HHS custody.
 ORR care provider Case Managers make notifications and contacts, after assessing the UAC's safety.
-See ORR Policy Guide, sections 2.2.1, 2.3.2. - b.
-Timeframe/Deadline: - i.
+See ORR Policy Guide, sections 2.2.1, 2.3.2.

+- i.
 Within 24 hours of a UAC's admission into ORR custody the Initial Intakes Assessment is completed which includes questions to identify UAC family members.
 The care provider Case Manager will determine if it is safe for the UAC to contact family members following relevant policy and procedures.
 See ORR Policy Guide, section 3.2.1. - ii.
 Within 5 days of a UAC's admission into ORR custody the UAC Assessment is administered.
 The UAC Assessment includes a section that includes family information.
 Any additional information later gathered in family contacts can be included on a subsequent UAC Case Review.
-See ORR Policy Guide, section 3.3.2. - c.
-Requirements: - i.
+See ORR Policy Guide, section 3.3.2.

+- i.
 Identification of familial contacts is obtained in the Initial Intakes Assessment and/or UAC Assessment/UAC Case Review.
 See ORR Policy Guide, sections 3.2.1; 3.2.2. - ii.
 ORR care providers follow internal program protocols for guaranteeing safe contacts for the UAC to communicate with family.